voduchau-org/kuc-docusaurus-v2/docs/document/docs/guides/mobile-timecard-customization.md

 ### What happens when the punch-in button is clicked?

-The MobileButton component can specify a click event.<br>
+The MobileButton component can specify a click event.<br/>
 When you click the "punch-in" button, the following process is added.

 - Judge whether or not there is a record of the user logging in on the day.